 million daily due to disruption from smoke in Sydney (Source).

 2019-2020 Australian bushfires have likely released 830m tons of carbon dioxide

-into the atmosphere, which far exceed the country’s greenhouse gas pollution (Source).
+into the atmosphere, which far exceeds the country’s greenhouse gas pollution (Source).

 Brazil’s National Institute for Space Research (INPE) reports, the number of fires in the Amazon region was 89,178 in 2019, compared with 68,345 fires in 2018.
 This represents a 30.5% growth since 2018 (Source).

 A NASA analysis on the Amazon fires states that "scientists using NASA satellites to track fire activity have confirmed an increase in the number and intensity of fires in the Brazilian Amazon in 2019, making it the most active fire year in that region since 2010" (Source).

 The rise in fires in the Amazon can be attributed to deforestation and the weakening environmental regulations in the region, which results in even more deforestation.
 (Source) .